Papua's clever teachers keep schools going amid COVID-19 lockdown | DW | 13.10.2020

 Read more: Why does Indonesia have a high COVID-19 mortality rate?

-The elementary school, where Anggi was asked to teach, is fairly remote.
+The elementary school where Anggi was asked to teach is fairly remote.
 It took her eight hours and two layovers to fly from Jakarta to Biak Island in Papua.
 From Biak, it took around the same amount of time to reach Yapen Island by boat.
-From Yapen, another 30-minute boat ride got her to Ambai.
+From Yapen, another 30-minute boat ride got her to Ambai Island, where the school is located.
 A flight would have been faster, but far too expensive.
-When Anggi arrived, she was welcomed by the local priest - her local guardian for the duration of her stay in Ambai.
+When Anggi arrived, she was welcomed by the local priest — her local guardian for the duration of her stay in Ambai.

-Ambai is a tropical island with white sandy beaches.
-Most people live on the water in stilted houses and only a few buildings like churches, schools and other public facilities are built on land.
-Anggi was lucky because her school was close by.
+Ambai is a tropical island with white, sandy beaches.
+Most people live on the water in stilted houses, and only a few buildings like churches, schools and other public facilities are built on land.
+Anggi was lucky because her place of work was close by.
 "When I opened my door, I could see the school," she said, laughing.

 In January, she walked across the village to inform people that school had begun and that all children were expected to come back.
 There were four teachers including Anggi, who taught around 50 students.